griffio/kotlin-coroutine-racing/README.md

 https://griffio.github.io/programming/2023/03/18/More-Kotlin-Racing-Ambiguous-Coroutines/

-Use ktor client http and OkHttp engine
+Use ktor http client with OkHttp engine or Jdk async HttpClient using coroutine await extension

 Make staggered requests to http resources with delayed responses and return the first coroutine to respond, cancelling the rest if already running